 Lala Lajpat Rai was popularly known as Punjab Kesari meaning “The Lion of Punjab” also known as “Sher-E- Punjab” in Punjabi.
-He was an Indian freedom fighter who played a pivotal role in Indian Independent movement.
+He was an Indian freedom fighter who played a pivotal role in the Indian Independent movement.

 He was part of the triumvirate Lal Bal Pal of assertive nationalists that included Lala Lajpat Rai, Bal Gangadhar Tilak, and Bipin Chandra Pal from 1905 to 1918 in British-ruled India.
-His fierce brand of patriotism and potent vocalism against the British rule earned him the title of ‘Punjab Kesari‘ or the Lion of Punjab.
+His fierce brand of patriotism and potent vocalism against British rule earned him the title of ‘Punjab Kesari‘ or the Lion of Punjab.

-He was a delegate to the annual sessions of Indian National Congress (INC) and was elected as its President in the Calcutta Special Session of 1920.
+He was a delegate to the annual sessions of the Indian National Congress (INC) and was elected as its President in the Calcutta Special Session of 1920.
 He was also associated with the foundation of Punjab National Bank in 1895 and later Lakshmi Insurance Company and helped in establishing the nationalistic Dayanand Anglo-Vedic School and became a follower of Dayanand Saraswati (founder of the Arya Samaj).

 Some of the books he has written are The Story of My Deportation (1908), Arya Samaj (1915), The United States of America: A Hindu’s Impression (1916), Unhappy India (1928), Young India(1916).